JimberSoftware/docs/devices/servers/servers.md

 reboot
 ```

-Check the server in the signal interface, it should go online if everthing went well.
+Check the server in the signal interface, it should go online if everything went well.
 This can take some time since the synology is still starting up.
 But it should not take longer than 3 minutes